Ashley Kirilow

-Ashley Anne Kirilow (born 1987) is a Canadian who raised money to aid cancer sufferers, while pretending herself to be a cancer sufferer.
+Ashley Anne Kirilow (born 1987) is a Canadian woman who raised money to aid cancer patients while pretending to have cancer herself.
 When Kirilow's fraud was made public, her story was republished around the world.

-Since her case became public Kirilow's fraud has been cited as a cautionary example of the dangers posed by online fund-raising campaigns.
+Since her case became public, Kirilow's fraud has been cited as a cautionary example of the dangers posed by online fundraising campaigns.

 Medical condition

-In 2008 or 2009 Kirilow discovered a lump in her breast.

-Although a biopsy showed the lump was benign, she told people she had cancer.

-According to the Toronto Sun, psychotherapist Marc Feldman, a professor of psychiatry at the University of Alabama, suggested the kind of lies Kirilow told were often a sign an individual was manifesting Münchausen Syndrome by internet.
+In 2008 or 2009, Kirilow discovered a lump in her breast.
+The lump was benign and was successfully removed but Kirilow began telling people it was malignant.
+According to the Toronto Sun, psychotherapist Marc Feldman, a professor of psychiatry at the University of Alabama, suggested the kind of lies Kirilow told are often a sign an individual is manifesting Münchausen Syndrome by internet.

 Kirilow was one of the examples of a mentally ill suspect offered in the textbook Criminal Profiling: An Introduction to Behavioral Evidence Analysis.
 When she was sentenced, in April 2011, as part of his explanation for her relatively lenient sentence, Justice Fred Forsyth noted how young her biological parents were when she was born.

 Legal status

-Kirilow was charged with several counts of fraud with one count of fraud of over $5000.
+Kirilow was charged with several counts of fraud with one count of fraud of over $5,000.
 Kirilow and her supporters report receiving death threats.

 In November 2010, Kirilow pled guilty to defrauding Donna Michalowski, a woman who had raised almost $7,400 for Kirilow.

-Kirilow surrendered to the police on August 6, 2010.
+She surrendered to the police on August 6, 2010.

-Kirilow's father described growing suspicious of his daughter's cancer claims, and when she wouldn't supply details of her treatment, he told her he no longer believed she had cancer, and that he would report her to the police if she didn't surrender herself first.

-Kirilow appeared several times in bail court, during her first weeks in custody.
+Kirilow appeared several times in bail court during her first weeks in custody.

-Newspapers quoted former friends who explained that no one would post bail for her because everyone was too hurt and angry.
-Kirilow's father explained that he had considered posting her bail, but decided that she had lied too many times.

-On August 20, 2011, a recognizance of $5000 was pledged, and she was released on bail with supervision by the John Howard Society.
+Newspapers quoted former friends who explained that no one would post bail for her because everyone felt hurt and angry.
+Kirilow's father explained that he had considered posting her bail, but had decided that she had lied too many times.
+On August 20, 2011, a recognizance of $5,000 was pledged, and she was released on bail with supervision by the John Howard Society.

-Kirilow's conditional sentence

-The Winnipeg Free Press reported that Kirilow received a conditional sentence, no jail time.

-Kirilow had not spent the year between her arrest and her sentencing in jail.

-She spent that time in half-way houses and mental health facilities.